 The School of Medicine’s basic science campus consists of fully renovated historic buildings and is located four miles from the Columbia campus of the University of South Carolina.
 The complex provides teaching and research facilities that are unexcelled nationally.
 Most clinical departments are located on the Richland Medical Park campus in central Columbia.
 Affiliated hospitals are Palmetto Health (including Palmetto Health Richland and Palmetto Health Baptist), the Dorn Veterans Administration Medical Center, the Greenville Hospital System University Medical Center, and facilities of the South Carolina Department of Mental Health.

 In 1991 the School of Medicine’s affiliation with the Greenville Hospital System University Medical Center was enhanced to provide the opportunity for completion of core third- and fourth-year clerkships and rotations in Greenville.
 Also in 1991, the University opened its first Rural Primary Care Center in Winnsboro, S.C.
 Since then, two additional Rural Primary Care Centers have opened in Kershaw and Bennettsville.
 These centers enable medical students to train alongside students and faculty from the University’s other health professional degree programs in real-life rural practice settings.

-We also fulfill our mission to provide quality health care to the people of South Carolina through our clinical practice plan, University Specialty Clinics, which is composed of a team of more than 200 faculty physicians and health care providers.
-From the Department of Neurology’s clinically advanced stroke care and research to the recognized quality-focused health care model of the Department of Family and Preventive Medicine/Palmetto Health Family Medicine Center, we are addressing the future of health care today.
+We also fulfill our mission to provide quality health care to the people of South Carolina through the Palmetto Health-USC Medical Group, which is comprised of nearly 500 physicians and advanced care providers.
+From the Department of Neurology’s clinically advanced stroke care and research to the recognized quality-focused health care model of the Department of Family and Preventive Medicine/Palmetto Health Family Medicine Center, we are addressing the future of patient-centered care today.